iesahin/facebin/README.md

 `facebin.sh`: Runs the desktop application by activating the environment and running python command.
 Keeps logs in `FACEBIN_DIR/logs/$(date)`

-`facebin_gui.py`: Creates the gui and runs the servers
+`facebin_gui.py`: Creates the gui and runs the servers.
+Main entrance of the software.

+`camera_controller.py`: A class to manage cameras and start/stop them using `libav`

+`camera_dialog.py`: A Qt dialog to control up to 4 cameras

+`camera_reader.py`: Uses `libav` to read frames from cameras and puts them to Redis server in localhost

+`database_api.py`: Provides database access functions

+`facebin_init.py`: It adds `CUDA` paths to `$PATH` and imports tensorflow afterwards.